Find Affordable College Courses

 Read More…

-New Mexico Military Institute did quite well in this year’s ranking of the most popular places for liberal arts / sciences and humanities students to get a associate degree.
-It came in at #6 on the list.
-Located in the remote town of Roswell, NMMI is a public school with a fairly small student population.
+New Mexico Military Institute came in at #6 in this year’s edition of the Most Popular Liberal Arts & Humanities Associate Degree Schools in New Mexico ranking.
+Located in the town of Roswell, NMMI is a public school with a fairly small student population.

 About 26% of the students majoring in liberal arts / sciences and humanities at the school are women while 74% are male.